 Red Onions – OK Choice

-While red onions can be used for French onion soup, they will turn the broth a weird color.
+While red onions can be used but they will turn the broth a weird color.
 I usually reserve red onions for salads and sandwiches.

 Sweet Onions – Just Say No

-Sweet onions are the sweetest option when eaten raw.
+Sweet onions are the best option when eating raw.
 They also tend to be the most expensive out of all the onions.

-Wouldn’t it be disappointing to spend hours making French Onion soup only to find out the onions were too sweet?
+Wouldn’t it be disappointing to spend hours cooking dinner only to find out the onions were too sweet?
 This is why I just don’t do it.

 Homemade beef stock, chicken broth, and even vegetable broth can be successfully used in this recipe.